liovic/react-basis/README.md

 ---

 **TL;DR:**
-React-Basis watches your state like a mathematician: every `useState`, `useReducer`, and even `useEffect`-driven update becomes a tracked signal that turns into a time-series vector.
+React-State-Basis watches your state like a mathematician: every `useState`, `useReducer`, and even `useEffect`-driven update becomes a tracked signal that turns into a time-series vector.
 When two signals move identically over time, they're collinear (redundant) - and Basis instantly flags it with location, math details, and a copy-paste refactor to derived state.

 ---

-**React-basis** is a real-time architectural auditing engine that treats a React application as a **dynamic system of discrete-time vectors**.
+**React-State-Basis** is a real-time architectural auditing engine that treats a React application as a **dynamic system of discrete-time vectors**.
 Instead of static linting, which only analyzes syntax, Basis monitors the **State Space Topology** of your application to detect mathematical redundancy (collinearity) and synchronization anti-patterns in real-time.

 Inspired by the work of **Sheldon Axler** (*"Linear Algebra Done Right"*), Basis aims to enforce a mathematically optimal "Source of Truth" by ensuring your application state forms a **Basis**.